yoji0806/stockpile_simulation/README.md

 docker build -f Dockerfile -t docker-dash-example-prod . docker run -p 8050:8050 -v "$(pwd)"/app:/app --name xxx_prod --rm docker-dash-prod
 ```

+By default, it runs the stockpile demand simulator.
+To run the evacuee simulator, use `app_arc_map.py` with other port.

 ## Access the page